UltraDEV007/Ruby-care/README.md

 ## MVP

-- _*Care* will feature full-crud (create-read-update-destroy) functionality for: moods and posts, which will be managed by a user._
+- _*Care* will feature full-crud (create-read-update-destroy) functionality for: moods, affirmations and insights, which will be managed by a user._
 - _Allow for user sign up, authentication, login, and verification._
 - _*Care* will feature mobile-first design, that follows some of the [material-design](https://en.wikipedia.org/wiki/Material_Design) principles._
 <br>